Earl Brian: Political career in California

 but failed in an attempt to curtail medical benefits available under Medi-Cal when the state lost a suit brought by the California Medical Association.

 In 1974 Brian resigned his cabinet post and ran for the U.S. Senate seat held by Senator Alan Cranston (D–CA), but lost the Republican primary.

 Business and expansion

 Brian then turned to business and in 1980 established his own company, Biotech Capital, a venture capital firm that invested in companies developing medical technology.
 Biotech later shifted its focus to news and information services, acquiring interest in the Financial News Network (FNN) and changing the name Biotech in 1987 to Infotechnology.
-In 1988, the company acquired United Press International, one of the two major American news wire services at the time.
+In 1988, the company acquired United Press International (UPI), one of the two major American news wire services at the time.

 Conspiracy and fraud conviction

 Infotechnology encountered financial difficulties and filed for bankruptcy in 1991, as did FNN and UPI.
 In 1995, Brian was charged with conspiracy and fraud for inflating the value of FNN and UPI in an attempt to secure loans to shore up the companies.
 He was convicted of the conspiracy charges in 1996 and sentenced to four years in prison.